Up-Devs/db-docs/guide/guide/jsonDB/import.md

 # Importing datas to JsonDB

 ::: warning
-This can only be used in `dev` version!
+This can only be used in the `dev` version!
 :::

 ## From Quick.DB